lsantos2000/DotNetWebAPIPractice-Play.Catalog/src/Play.Catalog.Service/README.md

 Play.Catalog.Service is a microservice responsible for managing the catalog of items in the Play application.
 It provides APIs to create, read, update, and delete catalog items.

+This version of the service uses an in memory create catalog of items.

 ## Features

 - Create new catalog items